techidaily/site-youtube-help/source/_posts/in-2024-top-picks-free-thumbnail-extractor-software.md

 ![save thumbnail](https://images.wondershare.com/filmora/article-images/1-save-thumbnail.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As a free YouTube thumbnail downloader, ThumbnailSave is frequently used by people.
 It enables users to download YouTube thumbnail without any hassle.
 There a variety of resolutions available, and you can choose the quality you like, ranging from HD to 360p.
 The simple interface of this downloader further makes it an excellent tool.
 All you have to do is enter the URL link and click **Save** **As** after the thumbnail is loaded.
 Also, this versatile YouTube thumbnail downloader works on almost every kind of device.
 Whether you are using a desktop PC or an iPhone, ThumbnailSave is compatible with all.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 YouTube Thumbnail Grabber